 It’s important to note that diuretic pills do not reduce the fat content in your body.
 In fact, these pills are designed to flush excess water and sodium from your system.
 Diuretics are often used in patients that have recently had a heart attack.

 Side effects related to diuretic seem to be more common and pronounced than in standard thermogenic diet pills.
 Those side effects include heavier urination, dehydration, and electrolyte imbalance.
+Stay informed on other possible diuretic side effects.
 People have been known to abuse diuretics.

 In short, diuretics are far from an effective, long-term solution or strategy for weight loss.
 All you’ll use is water weight, and prolonged use may bring on dire side effects.
 If you absolutely need a diet pill, try a thermogenic or other method.
 Diuretics, when applied to weight loss, will have a placebo result.
 There’s nothing about diuretics that suggest they’re part of a whole body health strategy.